aguzererler/analysis-on-airbnb-public-data/README.md

 This repository is created to have a better understanding on Airbnb listings in Stockholm.
 Regarding:
   - Identification of main factors in pricing
   - Change of availibility and prices over time
-  - Clues for naming new property
+  - Clues for naming the property

+You can read the tutorial to the repo from my article in Medium.com at https://medium.com/@guzererler/how-to-prepare-your-airbnb-listing-for-more-revenue-in-3-steps-7028fbe4ce49

 - You can check the here for more information.